Josef Hartinger: Postwar and later life

-As with all German lawyers, Hartinger came before a Denazification hearing (Spruchkammerverfaren) in 1948 and was restored to his position in Amberg.
+As with all German lawyers, Hartinger came before a Denazification hearing (Spruchkammerverfahren) in 1948 and was restored to his position in Amberg.

 In 1954 Hartinger was appointed as "Bundesanwalt beim Bundesgerichtshof" at the newly-founded Federal Court of Justice in Karlsruhe, presided over by Hermann Weinkauff, who from 1932 to 1937 was Director of the Landgericht in Munich I (while Hartinger was in Munich II), a member of the Association of National Socialist German Lawyers (BNSDJ) and eventually transferred from prosecution to jurisprudence presiding over cases involving "racial defilement" at the III.
 Criminal Senate.

 In 1953 Weinkauff openly challenged a decision by the Federal Constitutional Court rejecting an appeal by 34 former Gestapo officials for the right to reinstatement as civil servants.

 From 9 December 1958 until his retirement on 5 December 1966, Hartinger served as Chief Secretary at the Bavarian Ministry of Justice in the Cabinets of Dr. Hanns Seidel, Dr. Hans Ehard and Dr. Alfons Goppel.
 He served under Justice Ministers of the FDP as well as CSU and although he is widely referred to as a "politician", unlike most Cabinet members he is listed without party allegiance.

 In 1984, at the request of the Bavarian Minister of Justice, August Lang, Hartinger wrote his recollections of the Dachau investigations and failed indictment of 1933/34 in two extensive letters to the minister dated January 16 and February 11.

 He died 6 months later shortly before his 91st birthday.